CD upgrades

 3D Acoustics Sells the futuristic Omega Drive player, it sports a valve output stage, it's a UK variant of the Shanling CD-T300 and while extremely good looking the designer perhaps spent too much time looking at the Metronome Kalista.

-47 Labratory Makes the lovely (and expensive!)
+47 Laboratory Makes the lovely (and expensive!)
 4704 PiTracer CD transport, it's an open design (almost a turntable) that has the laser pickup on top.
 A difficult unit to build so every unit is hand assembled by Kimura-san himself, and has got great reviews left right and centre even if some reviewers have balked at the price.
 The company has since introduced the Flatfish CD player and the cheaper Shigaraki transport.

 Professional CD players are intended for the broadcast and sound reinforcement industries mostly and have features such as balanced outputs, buffers, pitch controls, advance control circuitry and I/O for remote control and automation purposes.
 Most of them also feature better transports than are shipped with the average home player (although those Pro Transports are often seen in high end audio as well).